A hierarchical approach for multicontinuum homogenization in high contrast media

-In this work, we propose a general framework for hierarchical multicontinuum homogenization.
-Our approach mainly consists of three steps: First, we divide the macropoints (the centers of the coarse blocks) into a hierarchical grid, similar to previous works \cite{park2020hierarchical, brown2013efficient, brown2017hierarchical}.
-Then, we define the FE spaces for different levels.
-Finally, we construct the local solutions inductively for different levels.
-We assume that the local solutions can be expressed as a combination of the linear interpolation of local solutions from other macropoints at preceding levels and an additional correction term.
-After substituting this combination into the original constraint problem, we obtain a constraint problem for the correction term.
-In this way, the computational cost mainly stems from numerically solving the correction term.
-By using the nested FE spaces we define, the computational cost can be reduced compared to using the same fine FE grid for each macropoint.
-We also discuss the detailed computational cost of the original multicontinuum homogenization method and the hierarchical multicontinuum homogenization method.
-In addition, we design four numerical examples to test the performance of our method.
-We compute three types of errors: (1) the error from the original multicontinuum homogenization method, (2) the error of the hierarchical multicontinuum homogenization method, and (3) the error of the hierarchical part.
-Our numerical results show that if the physical properties do not vary drastically, our approach achieves high accuracy.
-Even when the physical regions have dramatic variations, it can still provide acceptable accuracy.
+In this work, we propose a hierarchical multicontinuum homogenization framework.
+The method consists of three main components.
+First, the macropoints (centers of coarse blocks) are organized into a hierarchy of grids.
+Next, distinct finite element spaces are assigned to different levels.
+Finally, the local solutions are constructed inductively, with each solution expressed as a combination of a linear interpolation from macropoints at preceding levels and a correction term.
+Substituting this representation into the original constrained problem yields a reduced problem for the correction term, which becomes the main computational task.
+Since the correction problems are solved in nested FE spaces, the overall cost is significantly lower than solving all problems on the same fine grid.
+We also provide a detailed cost comparison between the original and hierarchical formulations.
+Numerical experiments in two and three dimensions confirm the efficiency and accuracy of the proposed framework: when physical properties vary moderately, the hierarchical approach achieves high accuracy, even in cases with dramatic variations, the results remain acceptable.